RESTORATION OF AQUATIC ECOSYSTEMS IN PROTECTED AREAS IN THE ALPS AND PYRENEES

 Strange Creatures: The Zooplankton of mountain lakes

 The crystal-clear waters of mountain lakes hide a tiny and fascinating universe: that of zooplankton.
 These mostly microscopic organisms float freely in the water column and play essential roles in the ecosystem.
-They feed on phytoplankton —microscopic plants— and, in turn, form the foundation of the diet of many fish and other aquatic species.
-They’re…
+They feed on phytoplankton — photosynthetic organisms — and, in turn, form the foundation of the diet of many fish and other aquatic…

 Read More